Gluten-Free Blueberry Loaf Cake

 Preheat the oven to 350°F (180°C).
 Lightly grease the bottom and sides of a 9×5-inch loaf pan or similar.
 Set aside.

-Whisk the gluten-free all-purpose flour, baking powder, and salt together in a large bowl.
+Whisk together gluten-free all-purpose flour, baking powder, and salt in a large bowl.

-Pour the batter into the prepared baking pan and place the remaining blueberries on top.
+Transfer the batter into the prepared baking pan and place the remaining blueberries on top.
 Bake for 30/40 minutes.
 If it’s turning too brown, cover the pan with aluminum foil.
-To know if it’s ready, insert a toothpick in the center of the loaf, and it should come out clean.
+To check if it’s ready, insert a toothpick into the center of the loaf, and it should come out clean.

 Store the loaf cake covered in the refrigerator for up to 5 days.